 Make sure employees have the necessary training

+A survey by MLITSD found that 24% of respondents reported having never received any form of occupational health and safety training.
 The health and safety training your employees are required to have will depend on their job function and your organization.
 An inspector may ask to see training records, so ensure you are keeping a record of all required training that your employees complete.

 It’s also important to keep all training up to date because many certifications expire if refresher training isn’t completed after a certain time period.